 Our empirical framework follows the spatial regression discontinuity (RD) design in Dell et al. (2018).
 The baseline model specification is where y_m is the outcome of interest in municipality m, USzone is an indicator for municipalities in the 1945-1949 US occupation zone, and $f(\text{geo location}m)$ is the RD polynomial.
 In the baseline specification, the polynomial is linear in longitude and latitude.
 The regression model is specified as a local linear regression (Gelman and Imbens, 2019).
 In our sensitivity analysis, we consider alternative specifications for the functional form of the RD polynomial.
 We use a triangular kernel where weights decline linearly with distance to the border.
 The control variables X_m include quadratic functions of distance from the municipality's center to Stuttgart, the capital of Baden-Württemberg, and to the closest highway exit in 1940 of the highway crossing South-West Germany (today, the A8 highway).
 Depending on the model, we include further control variables.
 In particular, models that pool several time periods include year fixed effects.
-Models that are based on firm-level manufacturing data include 4-digit industry and 11 firm-size group fixed effects.
 Models that are based on property-level housing data include property characteristics.
 In our sensitivity analysis, we consider additional control variables.

-$$y_m = \alpha + \gamma U Szone_m + f(\text{geo location}m) + X'm \beta + \sum_i^S seg_m^i + \varepsilon_m,$$ (1)
+$$y_m = \alpha + \gamma USzone_m + f(\text{geo location}m) + X'm \beta + \sum_i^S seg_m^i + \varepsilon_m, \qquad (1)$$